adlensius/LSTM_Anomaly_Detection/README.md

 score metric, which captures the balance of both criteria, is employed to measure models’ performances.

 # Content
-S2591760_Dissertation_Anomaly_Detection.pdf is the full report
+* S2591760_Dissertation_Anomaly_Detection.pdf is the full report

-All code used to generate results and figures are written in the Python notebook Lloyds_Banking_Group_Notebook.ipynb.
+* All code used to generate results and figures are written in the Python notebook Lloyds_Banking_Group_Notebook.ipynb.

-The data used is stored in Lloyds_data.csv.
+* The data used is stored in Lloyds_data.csv.

-poster_adlensius_fransiskus_djunaedi.pdf is the academic poster for research presentation
+* poster_adlensius_fransiskus_djunaedi.pdf is the academic poster for research presentation

+#　Author
+This dissertation is authored by Adlensius Fransiskus Djunaedi

+Supervised by Dr Tim Cannings and Dr Cecilia Balocchi